 - Why?
 Because I feel like I have to spend all of my time focused on making money and not enjoying my time.

 In the process above I went from a goal to an intention.
-It’s okay to have the goal, but I use the intention to motivate me to stay on track.
-I want to make $90,000 so that I have time to do the things I enjoy.
+It’s okay to have a goal but use the intention to motivate you to stay on track.
+In this example, I want to make $90,000 so that I have time to do the things I enjoy.